Printing Terms

 Fourdrinier

-a papermaking machine with a horizontal continuous wire belt.
-Slurry of pulp is poured or sprayed onto the wire (forming fabric); the water is then drained off and pressed out; and the paper is dried.
+A papermaking machine with a horizontal continuous wire belt.
+Slurry of pulp is poured or sprayed onto the wire, the water is then drained off and pressed out and the paper is dried.
 See also papermaking.

 Freesheet